arcturo/library/coffeescript/chapters/07_the_bad_parts.md

 Most of the changes strict mode introduces pertain to JavaScript's syntax:

-* Errors on duplicate property names
-* Errors on duplicate function argument names
+* Errors on duplicate property and function argument names
 * Errors on incorrect use of the `delete` operator
 * Access to `arguments.caller` & `arguments.callee` throws an error (for performance reasons)
 * Using the `with` operator will raise a syntax error